Superman-jp/SAS_Plotter/docs/_sources/Mirrored_histogram.rst.txt

 when orient parameter is set "h", histogram is displayed in horizontal Orientation.The plot is also called "Butterfly chart".
 (x: response, y=level)

-if xaxistype parameter is "discrete", y-axis will be reversed.

 code ::

    %mirroredhist(